Darlie Routier

 Darlie Lynn Peck Routier (born January 4, 1970) is an American woman from Rowlett, Texas, who was convicted and sentenced to death for the murder of her five-year-old son Damon in 1996.
 She has also been charged with capital murder in the death of her six-year-old son, Devon, who was murdered at the same time as Damon.
-To date, Routier has not been tried for Devon’s murder.
+To date, Routier has not been tried for Devon's murder.

-Damon and Devon were stabbed to death with a large kitchen knife in Routier's home, while Routier sustained knife wounds to her throat and arm.
+Damon and Devon were stabbed to death with a large kitchen knife in the Routier's home, while Routier sustained knife wounds to her throat and arm.
 Routier told authorities that the crime was perpetrated by an unidentified intruder.
 During the trial, the prosecution argued that Routier's injuries were self-inflicted, that the crime scene had been staged, and that she murdered her sons because of the family's financial difficulties; the defense argued that there was no reason Routier would have killed her children, and that the case did not have a motive, a confession, or any witnesses.
 In February 1997, the jury found Routier guilty of the murder of Damon, and sentenced her to death by lethal injection.

-Two appeals filed by Routier, who maintains her innocence, based on allegations of irregularities during the trial were denied.
+Two appeals filed by Routier, based on allegations of irregularities during the trial, were denied.
 Since at least 2018, DNA tests have been ordered multiple times after technology has advanced.
-As of 2022, the results of these tests are still pending.
+As of 2024, the results of these tests are still pending.
 Routier's case has been the subject of multiple books and television shows.
 Routier's ex-husband believes that she is innocent.

 Murders

-On June 6, 1996, at 2:31 am, 9-1-1 dispatchers in Rowlett, Texas, received a call from the Routier residence at 5801 Eagle Drive.
-Routier told the operator that her home had been broken in to and that an intruder had stabbed her children, six-year-old Devon and five-year-old Damon, and cut her throat.
+On June 6, 1996, at 2:31 a.m., 9-1-1 dispatchers in Rowlett, Texas, received a call from the Routier residence at 5801 Eagle Drive.
+Routier told the operator that her home had been broken into and that an intruder had stabbed her children, six-year-old Devon and five-year-old Damon, and cut her throat.
 Police arrived within three minutes of the 9-1-1 call.
 They discovered a window screen in the garage had been cut, which indicated a possible entry point for an intruder.
 A search of the house and grounds did not locate an intruder.
 Having thus secured the site, police permitted paramedics to attend to the victims.

-Routier told the police that she had fallen asleep on the couch with her two boys while watching television, only to wake up later and discover an unknown man in her house.
+Routier told the police that she had fallen asleep on the couch while watching television with her two sons, waking up later and discovering an unknown man in her house.
 She stated that as she approached him, the man fled, dropping the knife in a utility room as he ran.
-After picking up the knife and chasing him away, Routier said she realized that she and her children had been wounded and that she called 9-1-1.
-Police found it highly suspicious that Routier and her sons had been severely wounded by an armed intruder without waking her until after the attack had occurred.
+After picking up the knife and chasing him away, Routier said she realized that she and her children had been wounded and called 9-1-1.
+Police found it highly suspicious that Routier claimed she had only awoken after the attack that severely wounded her and her sons.